leodhb/LGTM/README.md

 - A GitHub account

 ## Download

-Get the latest release from the [Releases](https://github.com/leodhb/LGTM/releases) page.
+Going to push the first release soon

 ## Building from source